collindching/collinching.github.io/_pages/about.md

 Right now, I build models to gauge marketing performance at Facebook via [marketing mix modeling](https://en.wikipedia.org/wiki/Marketing_mix_modeling).
 In my spare time, I like to read, learn data science, cook, and play ping pong.

-Below are things that are important to me.

 ## Reading

-I used to only read non-fiction books, because I thought fiction books were impractical.
-I've lately come to appreciate fiction, for different reasons from why I appreciate non-fiction.
+I used to only read non-fiction books, but have come to appreciate fiction.
+My reasons for reading the two are different.

 Fiction: perspective, "firsthand" historical exposure, cultural empathy, adventure

-Non-fiction: practical knowledge, worldly knowledge, domain exposure, collecting ideas for future projects, sparking new ideas
+Non-fiction: practical/worldly knowledge, domain exposure, reading research, sparking new project ideas

-Importantly, it is important to synthesize the ideas you read through active application.
+In addition to reading, it is important to actively synthesize what you read by writing, applying, and building.

 ## Writing